JavaScript-NZ/Society-Meetings/2016/AGM.md

 * Stevie Mayhew with 6 votes
 * James Macfie with 5 votes

-Many thanks to our other nominees who stepped forwards, who we would like to encourage to try again next year.
+Many thanks to our other nominees who stepped forward, who we would like to encourage to try again next year.

 * Ashley with 4 votes
 * Geordie with 2 votes